bigbite/code-guide/javascript/general.md

 ## Loops
-When performing object loops, you ***must*** wrap the loop body in an if statement, to check that the current property is a member of the subject, and not an inherited property:
+When performing object loops, you ***must*** wrap the loop body in an if statement, to check that the current property is a member of the subject, and not an inherited property.

 **Bad:**
 ```js